 Acadia University provides four Master of Education programs leading to graduate degrees.
 Our programs are offered on both a full-time and part-time basis, with the full-time Counselling and Inclusive Education programs beginning with Summer Institute courses.

 - MEd Counselling: Our program is intended for teachers pursuing a career in school counselling and others pursuing a career in counselling through various agencies.
 The program meets the professional certification requirements of the Canadian Counselling Association.

 - MEd Curriculum Studies: Our program is designed for teachers and administrators who wish to engage in research and advanced study in curriculum.
-In addition to the general program in Curriculum Studies, specialized cohorts are available with a focus for Music Educators, Creativity, or Health Interprofessionals.
+In addition to the general program in Curriculum Studies, specialized cohorts are available with a focus on Music Educators, Health Interprofessionals, or TESOL.